2018 Chicago Marathon: Field

 The field for the wheelchair races was announced on September 18, 2018.
 The fourth fastest in the women's field, Tatyana McFadden returned to attempt to win her eighth consecutive Chicago Marathon victory and to defend her course record of 1:39:15.
 The race was to be "hotly contested" by McFadden and the likes of the Swiss Manuela Schär, Americans Amanda McGrory and Susannah Scaroni, and Australian Madison de Rozario.
 Schär held the fastest personal best in the field; she won the 2017 Boston Marathon in 1:28:17, nearly five minutes ahead of the second fastest personal best in the field, held by McGrory.
 Between them, McFadden and McGrory had won every Chicago Marathon since 2007.
 De Rozario had moved to marathon racing the previous year and had managed a fourth-placed finish in Chicago in a time of 1:39:22.
-Also in the field were Switzerland's Sandra Graf, Netherlands' Margriet van den Broek, Americans Katrina Gerhard and Arielle Rausin and Brazilian Aline dos Santos Rocha.
+Also in the field were Switzerland's Sandra Graf, Netherlands' Margriet van den Broek, Americans Katrina Gerhard and Arielle Rausin and Brazilian Aline Rocha.
 The previous year's race was "dominated" by Marcel Hug, who returned to defend his title.
 Hug had most recently won in Boston and finished second in London, and with a personal best of 1:18:04, he was the fastest in the field.
 Australian Kurt Fearnley, a "veteran" of the discipline, joined Hug.
 He had won the Chicago Marathon five times between 2007 and 2015 and had most recently finished fourth in Tokyo and fifth in London.
 With a personal best of 1:18:51, he was the third fastest in the field.
 The British seven-time London Marathon winner David Weir was debuting in Chicago while four-time Chicago Marathon winner Josh George was returning, having not won since 2014.
 Others in the field included the Canadian Josh Cassidy, who held the second fastest personal best in the field, Americans Daniel Romanchuk and Aaron Pike, Spaniards Rafael Botello and Jordi Madera, and Japan's Hiroki Nishida and Ryota Yoshida.
 The wheelchair field was described as "internationally diverse" and "very competitive".